ZenoAFfectionate/BLS/README.md

-# README for BLS (Broad Learning System) Implementation
+# Numpy Implementation of BLS (Broad Learning System)

 ## 1. Introduction to the Broad Learning System